Courses

 This practicum is designed to support students’ learning of course concepts in C&T 4000, Disability, Exclusion, and Schooling.
 The field component is intended to integrate theory with practice as students examine the cultural, historical, and ideological constructions of disability.
 The focus is on the New York City Department of Education special education system and practices.

-C&T 4321 Practicum for Literacy for Students with Significant Disabilities
+C&T 4321 Practicum for Instructor Students with Complex Support Need

 This practicum is designed to support students’ learning of pedagogic strategies and the overall literacy development of students with significant disabilities (grades 1-6).
 This practicum is offered in conjunction with students’ participation in C&T 5080, Access to Full Participation in Schools.
 This field component is intended to integrate theory with practice as students examine structural frameworks/models of instruction that regulate the education of students with significant disabilities.
 Students will work directly with students who have complex support needs.
 Students are required to spend a minimum of 2 hours each week engaged with this practicum.
 Students will observe, participate in, and lead classroom activities for a small group and/or for individual students.